ruyimarone/cs1331ticker/ticker/README.md

 #Ticker
+This is the project repository for the 1331 TA lab and help desk new ticker.
+It smoothly scrolls any pattern of text across a terminal window.
+We use it to automatically display the on duty TAs as well as making announcements.
+##Usage
 This is a general purpose script that will cause a given block of text to scroll smoothly across the terminal, if possible.

 Running: